blitline-dev/blitline-dev.github.io/articles/s3_destination.md

 ---

 Blitline uses file extensions to guess what file types are desired for output.
-Sometimes, though, these extensions do no exist or are not easier discernable from the key.
+Sometimes, though, these extensions do no exist or are not easily discernable from the key.
 To accomodate this, we have an additional modifier to the "s3\_destination" that allows you to set the output filetype without using an extension.

 <br/>